Modern Slavery and Human Trafficking Statement

 Our direct (Tier 1) suppliers

-We currently conduct due diligence on our suppliers or other business relationships to assess their modern slavery risks by asking questions about their own due diligence capabilities via a self-assessment questionnaire, we visit various suppliers’ sites and facilities and conduct a social audit on an annual basis.
+We currently conduct due diligence on our suppliers or other business relationships to assess their modern slavery risks by asking questions about their own due diligence capabilities via a self-assessment questionnaire on a triennial basis – the next review of the policy and circulation of supplier questionnaires is due in 2027.
+We visit various suppliers’ sites and facilities on an annual basis.

 Our high-risk areas